 - Available year-round

-- Accommodation in dormitory-style volunteer house
+- Accommodation in a volunteer house or a small hostel

-- Program fees include airport pick-up, orientation, accommodation, meals and 24/7 in-country support
+- Program fees include airport pick-up, orientation, accommodation, breakfast and lunch and 24/7 in-country support

-- Program fees from US$270 for 1 week (approximately CA$335)
+- Program fees from US$370 for 1 week (approximately CA$470)

 - Between 5 and 20 volunteers start in Mexico each month